ArcherMincho/Flask-PersonalBlog/README.md

 # Back-end Development
-A project of personal blog website.
+A project of a personal blog website.

 #Python
 #Flask